Beşiktaş J.K.: 2015–present: Return to Dolmabahçe, titles under Şenol Güneş, and aftermath

 Beşiktaş began 2023–24 season with Şenol Güneş, but a run of poor results capped by a 3–2 home collapse to Lugano in the Europa Conference League—led to his resignation on 6 October 2023; assistant Burak Yılmaz acted briefly before Rıza Çalımbay was appointed on 10 November.
 Amid the downturn, the club held a presidential election on 3 December 2023, in which Hasan Arat defeated incumbent Ahmet Nur Çebi and took office at an extraordinary congress.
 Seeking stability, Beşiktaş appointed Fernando Santos in January 2024, but dismissed him on 13 April 2024 after continued underperformance; academy coach Serdar Topraktepe took interim charge and won the 2023–24 Turkish Cup with a 3–2 victory over Trabzonspor at Atatürk Olympic Stadium on 23 May 2024.

 Beşiktaş began the 2024–25 season by appointing Dutch coach Giovanni van Bronckhorst in June, and got off to a historic start by winning the 2024 Turkish Super Cup in emphatic fashion.
 On 3 August 2024, they defeated arch-rivals Galatasaray 5–0 at the Atatürk Olympic Stadium in Istanbul—marking the largest winning margin in Turkish Super Cup history.

 Form dipped in autumn; UEFA moved the home Europa League tie against Maccabi Tel-Aviv to Debrecen behind closed doors for security reasons and Beşiktaş lost 3–1 there, and the club parted ways with Van Bronckhorst at the end of November.
 Ole Gunnar Solskjær was appointed head coach in January and marked his first European match with a 4–1 win over Athletic Club, while his side also recorded derby victories over both Fenerbahçe and Galatasaray later in the league campaign; Beşiktaş nevertheless finished fourth in the Süper Lig.

+Following the conclusion of the 2024–25 Süper Lig campaign, Beşiktaş experienced further managerial changes where Solskjær parted ways with the club early in the 2025–26 season following a UEFA Conference League play-off exit against FC Lausanne-Sport leading former player and manager Sergen Yalçın to return to take charge in August.
+The team recorded 20 wins across 39 official matches under his management during the season.
+Beşiktaş concluded the Süper Lig campaign in fourth place and exited the Turkish Cup at the semi-final stage by a 1–0 loss against Konyaspor.
+Additionally, the team did not secure a win in any of their matches against Galatasaray, Fenerbahçe, or Trabzonspor during the season.
+In May 2026, Yalçın's contract was terminated under mutual consent following a meeting with the club management.

+On 5 June 2026, the club appointed Vincenzo Italiano as their new head coach.
+Italiano's side successfully navigated the early stages of the UEFA Europa League qualifiers in July 2026 by overcoming FC Midtjylland 3–0 on aggregate in the second qualifying round.